 The stripey squares are mixed up with solid colors to create a blanket or throw with the most striking hues.

-This method is obtained by starting with approximately 10 colors of yarn and to gradually increase and mix the solid and striped mitred squares.
+This method is obtained by starting with approximately 10 colors of yarn and gradually increasing and mixing the solid and striped mitered squares.

 the patterns for the variations on the mitered knit squares:

 - The original mitered square PATTERN – is available in this post.

 - Knit a lacy version of the square – pattern here.

 - A garter stitch ridge-like variation of the knit block, can be found here.

 - Block in the block variation is available here.

 Shop your yarn, needles, and other knitting supplies on Amazon: